developmentAC/gradeAlert/README.md

 To run the program in Linux or MacOS, Python3 is necessary.
 This program is sure to also run in Windows, although this has not been tested.

 To process the CSV spreadsheet, `demoGrades_short.csv` (files formats are discussed below), the command is the following: `./gradeAlert.py demoGrades_short.csv`.
 In addition, online help is available by at the terminal with the command, `./gradeAlert.py -h`.
+To copy the outputted files into their respectful repositories for a bulk push, `./gradeAlert.py -P`

+*Note: discussion for each of these commands is below.*

 ### CSV